gusamarante/gusamarante/_pages/projects.md

 This library prices the time series and cross-section of the term structure of interest rates using a three-step linear regression approach.
 Computations are fast, even with a large number of pricing factors.
 Generates estimates for term premium, risk neutral yields and expected returns.

+I would like to thank Emanuel Moench for sharing his replication files of the original paper.
+I made sure to match each and every computation step with the authors' original implementation.

 You can view `pyacm` on [PyPi](https://pypi.org/project/pyacm/) or
 [GitHub](https://github.com/gusamarante/pyacm)